alapchev/Atanas-Lapchev-employees/README.md

 ## Usage

+`EmployeesApp.exe <path-to-file>`
+or
-Either `EmployeesApp.exe <path-to-file>` or just `EmployeesApp.exe` and enter the path after the prompt
+`EmployeesApp.exe` and enter the path after the prompt.
+`file` must be a text file with a .csv/.txt extension or no extension.

 ## Requirements